General Protein Pretraining or Domain-Specific Designs? Benchmarking Protein Modeling on Realistic Applications: Experiments

-We examine three pretraining tasks employed in Protap as described in Sec.~\ref{sec:pre_train_task}, which are Masked Language Modeling (MLM), Multi-View Contrastive Learning (MVCL), and Protein Family Prediction (PFP).
-We pre-train EGNN, SE(3) Transformer (SE(3) Trans), GVP, ProteiBERT (ProtBERT), and D-Transformer (D-Trans) with all three tasks with 542k proteins to obtain pretraining encoders, which are listed in Tab.~\ref{tab:all_models} and detailed introduced in Appendix~\ref{app:Pretrain_model_detail}.
-For ESM, we directly utilize the publicly available pretrained weights, which were obtained via MLM training on 70M proteins.
-During the finetuning in the downstream task, their pretrained encoders are frozen for comparisons among strategies.
-For reference, we also train encoders with the downstream training set from scratch as the supervised encoder.
-The results are in Tab.~\ref{tab:pretrain_results}, and we answer the following research questions.
+In this section, we examine three pretraining tasks employed in Protap as described in Sec.~\ref{sec:pre_train_task}, which are MLM, MVCL, and PFP.
+We pre-train EGNN, SE(3) Transformer (SE(3) Trans), GVP, ProteiBERT (ProtBERT), and D-Transformer (D-Trans) with all three tasks with 542k proteins to obtain pretraining encoders, which are listed in Tab.~\ref{tab:all_models} and are detailed in Appendix~\ref{app:Pretrain_model_detail}.
+For ESM-2 and ESM-C, we testify to the publicly released pretrained weights that are learned via MLM training on 70M proteins.
+In particular, we aim to make comparisons across the following aspects:

-\textbf{RQ1: Can frozen pretraining encoders outperform a supervised encoder that trained on the downstream training set from scratch?}

-Overall, supervised encoders trained from scratch tend to outperform the pretraining encoders even when they are trained with large-scale datasets.
-For example, though ESM (650M parameters) already achieves competitive performance, ESM is often worse than the EGNN (10M parameters) encoder trained for the downstream tasks from the scratch.
-This suggests a degree of mismatch between the pretraining objectives and the downstream tasks, indicating that training from scratch enables the model to learn task-specific representations that are more aligned with the requirements of the downstream task.
+\textbf{Compared with Frozen Pretraining Encoders.} The results of frozen pretraining encoders and supervised encoders are given in Table.~\ref{tab:pretrain_results}, we observe that: (i) the unsupervised pretraining encoders can achieve competitive performance on various downstream tasks.
+For example, using frozen pretraining encoders of ESM-2 and SaProt often outperform supervised encoders (e.g., EGNN, SE(3) Trans, and ProtBert ) on downstream tasks. (ii) However, current supervised encoders trained from scratch tend to outperform the unsupervised pretraining encoders even when they are trained with large-scale datasets.
+For example, the supervised encoder of D-Trans generally outperforms all other unsupervised encoders.
+This implies a degree of mismatch between the pretraining objectives and the downstream tasks, indicating that training from scratch enables the model to learn task-specific representations that are more aligned with the requirements of the downstream task.

-\textbf{RQ2: In what ways do variations in pretraining objectives impact the effectiveness of models on downstream tasks?}

-Various pretraining approaches do not exhibit a clear preference for specific downstream tasks.
-However, excluding models trained from scratch, those pretrained with PFP consistently achieve the best results on the PFA task compared to other pretraining methods, supporting the claim that proteins within the same family often share similar biological functions, and incorporating protein family information during pretraining aids functional prediction.